OpenNetworkingFoundation/ansible-role-pxeboot/README.md

 - Has a menu that reports system information and network status
 - Gives options for installation (interactive and autoinstall) and diagnostic tools (currently: memtest)
+  - Alternate options to help debug or supply nonfree firmware
 - By default, continues boot normally after 10 seconds

 Also populates the kernel, initrd, and other files needed to network boot.